2012 Japanese general election: By PR block

-Members of House of Representatives elected from single-seat constituency

 Aftermath

-As the Liberal Democratic Party (LDP) won 294 seats and their allies the New Komeito Party won 31 seats, a coalition of the two parties would be able to form a two-thirds majority in the House of Representatives, enabling them to overrule the House of Councillors.
+As the Liberal Democratic Party (LDP) won 294 seats and their allies, the New Komeito Party, 31 seats, a coalition of the two parties would be able to form a two-thirds majority in the House of Representatives, enabling them to overrule the House of Councillors.
 The significant swing back towards conservative politics was attributed to economic anxieties, including fear of falling behind China.
 Despite this landslide victory, Shinzo Abe acknowledged that his party won mainly because of voter antipathy towards the Democratic Party and not due to a resurgence in popularity for the LDP.

-On the other hand, the election was an unmitigated disaster for the Democratic Party, which lost three-quarters of its 230 seats in the lower house to finish with just 57.
+The election was an unmitigated disaster for the Democratic Party, which lost three-quarters of its 230 seats in the lower house to finish with just 57.
 In addition, seven members of the Cabinet lost their seats, the most ever in an election.
 Naoto Kan, who preceded Noda as prime minister, lost his constituency as well.
-Overall, this marked the worst performance by a ruling party in the post-World War II era.
+Overall, this marked the worst performance by a ruling party in the post–World War II era.
 As a result, Yoshihiko Noda resigned from his post as party president.

 The Tomorrow Party of Japan, which formed shortly before the election, consisted mostly of incumbents defecting from the Democratic Party.
 Most of these incumbents were unseated, causing the party to lose 86% of its strength only weeks after forming.
 Both the Japan Restoration Party and Your Party emerged as viable players in the Diet, while the traditional left parties Social Democratic Party and Japanese Communist Party continued to decline in strength and relevance.

-The voter turnout of 59.3% was the lowest since the Second World War.
+The voter turnout of 59.3% was the lowest since World War II.